 Should I see a Gynecologist or a Family Doctor?

 This is a personal decision.
 A large percentage of our female patients use us for their gynecologic care as well as for their general medical needs.
 We try to make things convenient for our patients and provide as many services as possible in a private and relaxed atmosphere.
-Some of the more common things we address include preventive care like Pap smears and breast exams, birth control, vaginal infections, menstrual irregularities, sexually transmitted diseases, PCOS, pelvic skin infections, Nexplanon insertion and removal, and IUD removal.
+Some of the more common things we address include preventive care like Pap smears and breast exams, HPV testing, birth control, vaginal infections, menstrual irregularities, sexually transmitted diseases, PCOS, pelvic skin infections, Nexplanon insertion and removal, and IUD removal.
 We don’t provide advanced surgery or deliver babies, and save that for the OB/GYNs.

 Should my child see a Pediatrician or Family Doctor?

 Both types of doctors are well trained to see and treat children.
 We see children every day in our office, and we enjoy treating them.
 The experiences of the doctor are more important than the doctor’s specialty.
 You and your child should be comfortable with the doctor.
 Our doctor has a lot of experience with children, particularly older children.
 Because of this we start seeing children at age 5 years.
 We encourage children younger than 5 years to see the Pediatricians.

 Do you use any Physician Assistants or Nurse Practitioners?